LesleyLai/digital-garden/content/Concepts/aligning equations in Latex.md

 aliases:
   - equations in Latex
 ---
 The `align` environment is one of the most commonly used commands to align multiple equations in LaTeX.
-It allows for the alignment of equations at the specified alignment point> [!theorem]
-> Contentss, typically the equal signs (`=`).
-The primary difference between `align` and `align*` is that with the `*` version, the equations are not numbered.
+It allows for the alignment of equations at the specified alignment point.
+The primary difference between align and align* is that with the * version, the equations are not numbered.

 **Example**:
 ```latex